 How do lenders set investment property mortgage rates?

-In general, lenders use the same basic criteria to set rates for investment properties as they do for primary residences.
-Your credit score and loan-to-value (LTV) ratio (which measures the percentage of your home’s value being financed by the mortgage) carry the most weight.
+In general, lenders use the same basic criteria to set mortgage rates for investment properties as they do for primary residences.
+But with investment properties, your credit score and loan-to-value (LTV) ratio (which measures the percentage of your home’s value being financed by the mortgage) carry the most weight in the rate decision.

 For example, Fannie Mae — one of the two largest mortgage entities that set conventional loan guidelines — implements cost markups for certain loan types (including investment property loans) based on a borrower’s LTV ratio and credit score range.
-This means the higher rate you’ll get for taking out an investment property loan is also affected by your credit score and down payment.
+This means the higher rate you’ll receive for an investment property loan is also affected by your credit score and down payment.

 Other types of investment property mortgage loans

-- Home equity line of credit.
+• Home equity line of credit.
 Known as a HELOC for short, this option works like a credit card secured by your home equity.
-You can use as much or little as you want, pay the balance down and reuse it for a set period.
+You can use as much or little as you want, pay the balance down and reuse the line of credit for a set period of time.

-- Non-QM loan.
-If you have plenty of cash for a down payment, but you don’t want the hassle of income documents, a type of nonqualified mortgage called a debt-service coverage ratio (DSCR) loan may get you the money you need without the extra paperwork.
+• Debt service coverage ratio (DSCR) loan.
+If you have plenty of cash for a down payment, but you don’t want the hassle of income documents, a type of nonqualified mortgage called a DSCR loan may get you the money you need without the extra paperwork.

-- Hard money.
+• Hard money.
 If your credit scores are too low for the financing types above but you have a stockpile of cash for a down payment and closing costs, a hard money loan may be worth a look.
-Expect high rates and mortgage points, and watch for prepayment penalties.
+Expect high rates and mortgage points with this type of loan, and watch for prepayment penalties.

 Investment property vs. conventional mortgages